heavycircle/advent-of-code/README.md

 | C            | 28         |
 | Python       | 105        |

-> _This table is automatically updated using the [aoc-readme](./utils/aoc-readme) script.
-It
+> _This table is automatically updated using the `aoc` CLI.
+Sometimes it can be off if a file was accidentally introduced but not fully complete._
-> only uses the number of existing files to guess-timate this value, so it may be off if unfinished
-> challenges were pushed accidentally._

 Here's a little more about the languages I use:

 - **ASM**: x86_64 NASM compiled with Makefile. `glibc` is not used at all - syscalls only!
 - **Bash**: Bash v5.2.
 Not necessarily POSIX compliant.
 To the greatest extent possible, only using shell built-ins.
 A future task will be ridding the `aoc` scripts as well.
-- **C**: C99 compiled with Makefile.
-To the greatest extent possible, not requiring other linked libraries.
+- **C**: C99 compiled using `gcc`.
+I was using a library file with a bunch of cheater-functions, but I'm slowly removing its use in favor of solving things the C way.
 - **Python**: My speed language I use on challenge day.
 The only non-default libraries I use (so far) are `numpy` and `networkx`.

 # Challenge Calendars